Nalin Vilochan Sharma: Career

 He also contended that the language of poetry flowed in close proximity with prose, that poetry and prose supplemented and enriched each other.
 They were in no way contrary or opposed to each other.
 Nalin was a leader, a non-conformist.
 He advocated use of commonplace language like William Wordsworth did and maintained that the choice of words in Hindi literature had taken on nuances of artificiality as if finding the right words had become a labour.
 Thus, he maintained that the chasm between prose and poetry was likewise artificial.
 The trio of Nakenvaad had used syllables in staccatto arrangement—Kul-kat-ta-Pun-jab-Mail—or the Calcutta Punjab Mail.
 Similar arrangements appear in his book on Nakenvaad appearing in a vertical order using one syllable to a sentence.
 This he said lent a descriptive rhythm to the train he wrote about and made it onomatopoetical in nature.

 This technique had already been tried out by E E Cummings in 1926–27 and by French poets in the 1930s, evoking great appreciation from some quarters and bitter criticism from others.
 But Nalin maintained that to keep Hindi literature alive and growing it was essential to incorporate the latest trends from English and French poetical experiments.

 Simplicity was Nalin's forte and he retained extensively the use of Sanskrit words, traditional concepts and images from daily life.

 Nalin Vilochan Sarma also left his mark as a dramatist.
 His unique contribution was the introduction of the chamber drama.
 One immortal work of his is entitled Bibbo ka Bibbok.
 Bibbok is a word derived from Sanskrit dramatology and is a little-known form of drama while Bibbo is the heroine's name, derived from that.
 But it was as a short story writer that Nalin attained his literary peak.
 He used to say that writing a good short story was a 'krichh sadhana' or walking along the edge of a sword.
 The time that Nalin made a mark as a short story writer was when post-Freudian psycho-analysis had not made its mark in Hindi writing.
 And when Nalin introduced the physical reality in its frailest of sublime aspects it sent shock-waves round the world.

-However, it will be as a pioneering critic that Nalin Vilochan Sarma will always be remembered.
-In his immortal Maapdand he brought into use the newest modes of critical appreciation from the west—France and England—and juxtaposed them in the most natural manner with ancient traditional style and in doing so enriched Hindi literature immensely.
-He dedicated his Maapdand to his eldest sister's husband, K D Tewari, of whom he was an ardent admirer.
+In Maapdand, he incorporated contemporary Western critical approaches from France and England, combining them with traditional styles to influence Hindi literature.
+He dedicated the work to his eldest sister's husband, K. D. Tewari, whom he held in high regard.